 In Spain, these peppers are often served as tapas stuffed with rice, meat, cheese, or seafood.
 Piquillo peppers have a rich sweet-spicy taste and are quite different from the roasted red bell peppers.

-Spanish peppers are hand-picked and roasted in a traditional way.
-They are then peeled and seeded before they are packed into a jar or tin.
 I would buy them in jars instead of in a tin to get the most flavor and to avoid heavy metals.

 Spanish Stuffed Peppers Recipe - Chorizo Sausage & Rice VIDEO

 8 to 9 oz. of Raw Chorizo Sausage (remove casing) Organic Extra Virgin Olive Oil 2 Organic Green Onions (chopped) 1/2 to 3/4 cup of Cooked White Rice 4 oz. of Creamy Goat Cheese 3 Organic Garlic Cloves (crushed) Organic Parsley (finely chop) Sea Salt & Black Pepper (to taste) Cayenne & Ground Cumin (to taste) Organic Blood Orange (for the zest & juice) 1 large Free Range Egg 12 Whole Piquillo Peppers Handful Chopped Organic Almonds Instructions: